 Together the souls — one refusing to move on from living, the other refusing to even begin — embark on a zany adventure the likes of which only Pixar can create.
 As they scour the halls of The Great Before and the streets of a vibrant New York City in search of 22’s purpose, Joe gets an outsider's look at his own life.
 He sees the friends he’s never allowed to be close to him, the students whose inspiration he’s never been interested in stoking and the moments of “plain old living” he’s always taken for granted.

-Despite seeing the other side of life, Joe is still steadfast in his determination to make it as a jazz pianist.
+Despite seeing the other side of life, Joe is still steadfast in his determination to make it as a jazz pianist when he does get back to his body.
 Seizing his chance, he plays a tremendous, seemingly life affirming set.
 When the euphoric music finally fades, stage lights dimmed and a satisfied crowd long since shuffled out, all that’s left is Joe, alone on a sidewalk that felt so filled with hope just hours before, feeling empty.
 His greatest wish fulfilled, he’s left to wrangle with what his life will be now that he’s achieved everything he thought he wanted.

 As I look back on 2020, in all it’s misery and and missed potential, I am going to make an effort to see the good it brought.
 I’ll remember the new friends I made and old ones I connected with in new ways.
 I’ll take great pride in the few stories and reviews I did write and the podcasts Cody and I put out.
 I’ll cherish the films I got to see in theaters and the hockey games I got to play before the world shut down.
 Even in a pandemic altered world there have been moments of hope and inspiration, both interior and exterior.